White minimalist kitchen.

 While home equity loans enable you to take out a second mortgage on your property, cash-out refinances replace your primary mortgage.
 Instead of obtaining a separate loan, the remaining balance of your primary mortgage is paid off and rolled into a new mortgage that has a new term and interest rate.

 If you choose to get a cash-out refinance, you usually can secure a lower interest rate than with a home equity loan.
-The reason for the discrepancy in interest rates has to do with the order in which lenders are paid in the case of defaults and foreclosures.
+The discrepancy in interest rates has to do with the order in which lenders are paid when defaults and foreclosures occur.

 Learn more about the differences between home equity loans and cash-out refinances.